 Snow's original whitening kit has a mouthpiece with built-in LEDs, like Smile Avenue.
 The big difference is that you paint the whitening serum directly onto your teeth using a brush.
 This means you use a lot less per application, you know you're getting even coverage on each tooth, and it's not going to squirt out of the mouth tray and damage your gums.

 They also have a cutting-edge wireless kit (pictured) with a self-sanitizing docking station.
 The mouthpiece is waterproof so you can even whiten your teeth while you shower.
 You can read more about these kits in our full Snow teeth whitening review, or visit their website to check out their full product range.

 Here's a table comparing HiSmile with these other kits we recommend, so you can clearly see the difference:

 Check out our main article on teeth whitening kits to learn more about what to look for when choosing the right product for you.

 So, does HiSmile actually work?
 Yes, for most people, but set yourself realistic expectations about the results.
 They guarantee two shades brighter, and if that's ok with you, by all means give it a go.

 Their specially formulated gel is supposed to be very gentle on teeth, but some users still experience sensitivity.

-The main downside of HiSmile is the price.
-It’s quite expensive compared to others that deliver similar results, like Smile Avenue, even though it’s made in China.
-The gel refills aren’t cheap either, so be prepared to keep paying this price if you want to maintain your whiter smile.
+The main downside of HiSmile is the price per application.
+It's quite expensive compared to others that deliver similar results, like Smile Avenue, even though it's made in China.
+The gel refills aren't cheap either, so be prepared to keep paying this price if you want to maintain your whiter smile.
 For a kit with a year's worth of treatments and more affordable refills, Snow is a good choice.